Defence of democracy and neutrality

 Bräker comes home still wearing the uniform of the Prussian army.
 His brothers and sisters don't recognize him, are afraid.
 One of his older brothers grabs a hayfork for defence. |

 In Switzerland the traditional local communities were divided between the political council, the educational council and the socalled local citizens community Ortsbürgergemeinde.
-The latter was responsible for social services, such as maintaining the poorhouse and orphanage, financed by the revenue from timber and fees from Alpine forests and pastures they owned and managed.
-Originally, the Ortsbürgergemeinde of Wattwil had received land for this from the prince abot of St. Gallen.
 When I drove up the road in order to take the picture of the Bräkerhaus, I drove past the ruins of buildings, one probably a barn, but the other a former home or farmhouse and three large, modern farm buildings.
 In this area of minor agricultural opportunities with long winters and sparse sunlight, there used to be heifers grazing, smallholdings of farmer-factory workers and simple holiday homes belonging to families whose forebearers had generations ago sought their furtunes in the metropolitan areas of Switzerland.

 |

-Ruin of a house in the surroundings of my Swiss home and probably what my two properties in Germany and Switzerland are going to look like, if I reach an old age.
+Ruins of a house in the surroundings of my Swiss home and probably what my two properties in Germany and Switzerland are going to look like, if I reach very old age.

 |